sebastien-dargoeuves-ipf/ipf-site-separation/README.md

 python snow_site_sep.py subnet <name-of-subnet-file.json>
 ```

-In dry run mode, the script saves the result to `catch_all_remediation.csv`.
+In dry run mode, the script saves the result to `subnets_site_separation.csv`.

 To update the global and/or local attributes in IP Fabric with the matched device information: